 What do homes cost in the Scottsdale 2 neighborhood?

 Prices range tremendously, even for the same floorplan, based on exact location, lot size, remodeling, permits (or lack of them), and of course marketing.
 Photos are a home’s first “open house” and good photographs with good staging can make an enormous difference in the level of qualified buyer traffic and the ultimate sale price of the home.
-Smaller homes with small lots and needing remodeling will sell for less than a million dollars (often in the $800s and $900s), but those which are bigger, highly remodeled (with permits and finals) and professionally marketed with professional photography will command a premium and sell for over $1.2 million.
+Smaller homes with small lots and needing remodeling will sell for the low million dollars, perhaps around $1.25 mil at the low end, but those which are bigger, highly remodeled (with permits and finals) and professionally marketed with professional photography will command a premium and sell for $1.7 million or more.

 Here’s a closer view of one of the one story houses in Scottsdale 2.